2021–22 Liga IV: Mureș County

 In the championship play-out each team plays every other team once.
 Depending on the place occupied in the regular season, the teams started the play-out with the following points: 5th place – 4 points, 6th place – 3 points, 7th place – 2 points, 8th place – 1 point, 9th place – 0 points.

 Neamț County

+The following changes have taken place from the 2019–20 season: